Terence Stephenson: Awards and honours

-By March 2016, ten honorary Fellowships had been bestowed on Stephenson from colleges based in the UK, Ireland, Hong Kong and Australia.
+By March 2016, ten honorary fellowships had been bestowed on Stephenson from colleges in the UK, Ireland, Hong Kong and Australia.
 In November 2014 he received an honorary fellowship from the Royal College of General Practitioners.
 In May 2015 he was elected a fellow of the Faculty of Pain Medicine.

-Stephenson was appointed a Knight Bachelor in the 2018 New Year Honours for services to Healthcare and Children’s Health Services.
+Stephenson was appointed a Knight Bachelor in the 2018 New Year Honours for services to Healthcare and Children's Health Services.